lorimv/application_tracker/README.md

 (I know this is like driving a nail with a sledgehammer but I wanted to learn api and cli's/python packages)

+I also plan to simultaneously add this information to a spreadsheet, and add a command that will use email API to automatically follow up on applications.

 Will finish readme when program is complete.